 What can you serve with chicken Marrakesh?

 I love Moroccan flavours and there are so many delicious North African sides that would go so well with this.
 If you want to keep things simple then just serve it with flat breads and a simple green salad.
+As you can see here, I served it with broccoli which went really well with the spicy butter.

 Can you prepare this meal in advance?